DockittDockitt

 How to Repair a Corrupted PDF File Online

-Few things are more frustrating than a PDF that simply refuses to open.
+A PDF that refuses to open is one of the most frustrating document problems.
 You might see an error like 'file is damaged and cannot be repaired', or the document opens but displays garbled text, missing images, or blank pages.
-PDF corruption can happen for a number of reasons — an interrupted download, a failed email attachment transfer, a storage device error, or a software crash mid-save.
-Dockitt's Repair PDF tool uses Ghostscript to rebuild the internal structure of damaged PDF files, recovering as much of the content as possible.
-It won't work miracles on severely corrupted files, but for mildly damaged PDFs it's often enough to get your document back.
+PDF corruption can happen for a number of reasons including an interrupted download, a failed email transfer, a storage device error, or a software crash mid-save.
+Dockitt's Repair PDF tool uses Ghostscript to rebuild the internal structure of damaged PDF files and recover as much content as possible.

 3. Click 'Repair PDF' and wait while Ghostscript rebuilds the file structure.
+This typically takes a few seconds to half a minute.

 Common problems